sreeni/invoicing/README.md

 Solution Description

-The solution for this coding challenge is a set of acceptance test based on [Turnip](https://github.com/jnicklas/turnip)
+The example input for this problem is contained in the acceptance tests based on [Turnip](https://github.com/jnicklas/turnip)

 Feature files are present in `spec/acceptance/features`